tembolo1284/ChallengeFiles_Part10_PaulLopez/README.md

 The application begins by pulling in a CSV file with crypto market data and checking out the first few rows.
 I then run a summary statistic describe function on the data, and also plot the data to see how it looks for the different time periods that are in the CSV file.
 So far so good.

 After the above is done the fun begins.
-I run a fit_transform function on the data to turn everything into a mean 0 and variance 1 scaled datapoint, and I turn it into a dataframe and put the crypto currency names as the index of the dataframe.
+I run a fit_transform function on the data to turn everything into a mean 0 and variance 1 normalized/scaled datapoint, and I turn it into a dataframe and put the crypto currency names as the index of the dataframe.
 This index column I call "coin_id".
 Now with the data scaled, I initialize a list from 0 to 10, called k, and I create an empty list called inertia.
 From there I run a for loop over all the values of k and I fit the KMeans model for all the possible values of k I created.
 This gives me 10 inertia values which I pair together with the corresponding k value in a dictionary, and I graph the dictionary after turning it into a dataframe.
 By examining the graph I can see after which value of k the inertia has the least amount of change to it.
 This is the value of k that corresponds to the ideal value of k needed for the number of clusters for the KMean value model to run as ideally as possible.